 Lisa L. Sample is a Professor and Reynolds Professor of Public Affairs and Community Service.
 She is also the Masters Program Coordinator for the School of Criminology and Criminal Justice.
 She received her Ph.D. in Criminology and Criminal Justice from the University of Missouri – St. Louis.
 Her research interests include criminal and juvenile justice policy.
 More specifically, she conducts research in juvenile and criminal justice sentencing disparities, drug control policies, prison reentry programs, and sex offender behavior and policies.
 She has worked with several state and local agencies to evaluate programs intended to address juvenile truancy, prisoner reentry, drug use, and methamphetamine manufacture and sale.
 Vita

+Bill Wakefield is a Professor and Director of Outreach for the School.
 His primary teaching and research interests are comparative criminology and criminal justice, corrections, and program evaluation.
-As the co-author of Criminal Justice in England and the United States, 2nd edition, 2008, and numerous professional publications, he is currently working on drug court evaluation research.
+Professor Wakefield is the co-author of Criminal Justice in England and the United States, 2nd edition (2008), and numerous professional publications.
 In addition, from 1978-2010, Professor Wakefield founded and directed the study-abroad tour to England each year in which over 2,000 students have participated.
-Additionally, Professor Wakefield was selected for the Excellence in Teaching Award by the University for his contributions in the classroom and was the recipient of the Chancellor’s Medal for outstanding service to UNO.
+Professor Wakefield was selected for the Excellence in Teaching Award by the University for his contributions in the classroom and was the recipient of the Chancellor’s Medal for outstanding service to UNO.

 Emily Wright is an Assistant Professor.
 She received her Ph.D. from the University of Cincinnati in 2008.
 Her research involves neighborhoods, intimate partner violence and victimization (IPV), exposure to violence, and female offenders.
 Her work has appeared in journals such as Social Problems, Justice Quarterly, Child Abuse & Neglect, Trauma, Violence, & Abuse, Youth Violence & Juvenile Justice, and Criminal Justice & Behavior.
 She has received funding from the National Institute of Drug Abuse and the National Institute of Justice on research regarding exposure to violence and victimization among adolescents.
 Vita